ProdigyTech/JS-Dependency-Check/readme.md

 <br />
 `npm install  @prodigytech/js-dependency-check  --save-dev`

-### One of your packages isn't hosted in the npm registry? no problem, add an environment variable called `DEP_CHECK_WHITELIST` and enter the dependencies separated by comma (,).
+### One of your packages isn't hosted in the npm registry?
+Is the program throwing a 404 trying to search for a package on the registry? add an environment variable called `DEP_CHECK_WHITELIST` and enter the dependencies separated by comma (,).
 This will skip the registry lookup for that dependency.

+`DEP_CHECK_WHITELIST="axios,react-scripts"`

 ### To run this utility
 - make sure you've added it as a dependency to your project